 Staying in an apartment:

 Before you go, check that the apartment has a steamer pot so that you can easily prepare vegetables for your baby's meals.
 They may also have a hand blender but a good option would be to take a small hand held blender with you.
-A baby mouli or food mill is also a great option while away.
+A baby mouli, food mill or food chopper is also a great option while away.
 Make sure to pack some weaning pots so that you can make up a few portions of purée's and even take some out with you in your food flask.

 Simple and tasty recipes to make whilst abroad...